k0src/Floating-Headings-Obsidian-Plugin/README.md

 ## Features

--   **Collapsed sidebar**: Shows visual indicators for each heading as different sized lines
+-   **Collapsed sidebar**: Shows visual indicators for each heading as different sized lines.
--   **Hover to expand**: Full heading text appears in a panel
+-   **Hover to expand**: Full heading text appears in a panel.
--   **Click to navigate**: Jump directly to any heading in your document
+-   **Click to navigate**: Jump directly to any heading in your document.
--   **Heading level filtering**: Choose which heading levels to display (H1-H6)
+-   **Heading level filtering**: Choose which heading levels to display (H1-H6).
--   **Visual customization**: Customize colors, panel size, and animation speed
+-   **Visual customization**: Customize colors, panel size, and animation speed.
--   **HTML parsing**: Option to parse HTML heading elements
+-   **HTML parsing**: Option to parse HTML heading elements.
--   **Custom parsing**: Support for custom regex patterns to parse non-standard headings
+-   **Custom parsing**: Support for custom regex patterns to parse non-standard headings.

 ## Installation

 ### Manual Installation

-1. Download the latest release from the [releases page](https://github.com/k0src/Floating-Headings-Obsidian-Plugin/releases)
+1. Download the latest release from the [releases page](https://github.com/k0src/Floating-Headings-Obsidian-Plugin/releases).
-2. Extract the files to your vault's `.obsidian/plugins/floating-headings/` folder
+2. Extract the files to your vault's `.obsidian/plugins/floating-headings/` folder.
-3. Enable the plugin in Obsidian's Community Plugins settings
+3. Enable the plugin in Obsidian's Community Plugins settings.

 ### From Obsidian Community Plugins